Electoral divisions of Chile

+The article includes lists of the various electoral structures and divisions in Chile.

+Chamber of Deputies electoral districts

+The Chamber of Deputies consists of 155 members across 28 electoral districts (distrito electoral), each electing between 3 and 8 deputies.
+These districts were created in 2015 by merging the previous 60 into larger ones.

-Electoral districts
+1990-2018 electoral districts

-There are 60 electoral districts (distrito electoral).
-Each district elects two deputies.
-Districts are made of groups of communes.
+Between 1990 and 2018, there were 60 electoral districts, each electing two deputies.
+The districts were composed of groups of communes.

 Notes: "VAP" is voting age population (population 18 and above on 13 December 2009); "Valid votes" is equal to "Total votes" minus null votes and blank votes; "T" are total votes; "E" is enrolled population; "V" are valid votes.
 The voting results are for the 13 December 2009 Chamber of Deputies election.

 Senatorial constituencies

+The Senate consists of 50 members, with each region forming a senatorial constituency (circunscripción senatorial).
+Each constituency elects between 2 and 5 senators.

+1990-2018 senatorial constituencies

-There are 19 senatorial constituencies (circunscripción senatorial).
-Each region constitutes a senatorial constituency, except regions V, RM, VII, VIII and IX, which are each divided into two senatorial constituencies.
-Each senatorial constituency elects two senators.
-Senatorial constituencies which are not full regions are made up of several electoral districts within a region.
+Before 2018, there were 19 senatorial constituencies.
+Each region constituted a senatorial constituency, except for the Valparaíso, Santiago, Maule, Biobío, and La Araucanía regions, which were each divided into two senatorial constituencies.
+Each senatorial constituency elected two senators.
+Constituencies that did not correspond to full regions were made up of several electoral districts within a region.

-In 2009 the Constitution was modified so that each region constitutes at least one senatorial constituency.
-The law determining senatorial constituencies has not been revised to reflect this change, so the list continues to be as follows:
+In 2009, the Constitution was amended to ensure that each region constituted at least one senatorial constituency.
+Before the law defining senatorial constituencies was updated to reflect this change, the list was as follows: